ICCRE2024 @ Osaka, Japan

 Fellow of IEEE, AAIA, JSME

-Biography: Dr. Shugen Ma (IEEE Fellow, AAIA Fellow, JSME Fellow) received his Ph.D. in Mechanical Engineering Science from the Tokyo Institute of Technology in 1991.
+Biography: Shugen Ma (Foreign Fellow of the EAJ, IEEE Fellow, AAIA Fellow, JSME Fellow) received his Ph.D. in Mechanical Engineering Science from the Tokyo Institute of Technology in 1991.
 From 1991 to 1992, he was a Research Engineer with Komatsu Ltd, and from 1992 to 1993, he was a Visiting Scholar at the University of California, Riverside.
 He joined the Department of Systems Engineering at Ibaraki University as an Assistant Professor in 1993 and then moved to Ritsumeikan University as a Professor in 2005.
-In 2023, he joined the Robotics and Autonomous Systems Thrust of Systems Hub as a professor at the Hong Kong University of Science and Technology (Guangzhou), China.
-His research interests include the design and control of environment-adaptive robots, field robotics, and Bio-robotics, focusing on infrastructure inspection, underwater application, and factory automation.
-He has published over 520 papers in refereed professional journals and international conference proceedings.
-He has also developed over 50 novel robot systems, filed 80 patents, and supervised 44 doctoral students to graduation.
+In 2023, he joined the Robotics and Autonomous Systems Thrust of Systems Hub as a Professor at the Hong Kong University of Science and Technology (Guangzhou).
+His research interests include the design and control of environment-adaptive robots, field robotics, and Bio-robotics.
+He has published over 530 papers in refereed professional journals and international conference proceedings.
+He has also developed over 50 novel robot systems, filed over 80 patents, and supervised 44 Ph.D. students and over 100 M.Phil. students to graduation.
 For this achievement, he has been featured in the list of the world’s top 2% of scientists published by Stanford University.

-He is a Professor Emeritus of Ritsumeikan University, a Japan MICE Ambassador, and the general chair of the IROS2022 in Kyoto.
-He also founded the ROBIO conference in 2004 and served as the general chair of ROBIO 2004, ROBIO 2010, and ROBIO 2016.
+He is the general chair of IROS2022 in Kyoto, founded the ROBIO conference in 2004, and served as the general chair of ROBIO 2004, ROBIO 2010, and ROBIO 2016.
 He was/is an Associate Editor of the IEEE Transaction on Robotics from December 2003 to November 2007, an Editor of Advanced Robotics, and an Associate Editor of Biomimetic Intelligence and Robotics, serving many societies and conferences.

 Prof. Makoto Iwasaki